docupike/docs/docs/user/usecases/import-data.md

 # How do I get existing data imported

 The way to import existing Data into docupike is to use the CSV Import.
+Before you start, you should know what Informations you want to import and whether the attribute can be documented in a category.

 ## Requirements

-A CSV file must not be greater than 128MB in size.
+- A CSV file must not be greater than 128MB in size.
-A CSV file should contain less than 250 rows.
+- A CSV file should contain less than 250 rows.a
-One object Class per CSV File.
+- One object Class per CSV File.
-The right to Import.
+- The right to Import.

 ## Upload CSV file

-In the object view, you will see the _Import from CSV file_ icon in the header menu.
+In the object view, you will see the `Import from CSV file` icon in the header menu.

 [![Import from CSV file button](/img/screenshots/import-data-via-csv/button-import-csv.png)](/img/screenshots/import-data-via-csv/button-import-csv.png)